vilsi12/Red-Hat-Mobil-App/README.md

 * Chat

 ## Need Help?

-Check video below in which I have guided:
+Join our [Discord](https://discord.gg/f5WRUgArAD) Channel or check video link below in which I have guided:
 * How To run the app
 * How to work on issuess
 * All other releated topics